PUBLISHED BY Diana

 With a long and complex history it comes as no surprise the gin and tonic is one of Britain's favourite drinks.
 Gin was claimed by many to have been invented in Holland in the 16th century and gradually made its way to the UK, becoming a drink of choice.
 However, by mid-19th century gin came to be considered a more refined drink, perfect for a classy gentleman.

 Believe it or not, one of Birmingham's hidden gems holds the title for the best gin list in the UK, according to industry experts.
 Located on Cox Street, 40 St Paul's is a small, stylish gin bar stocking over 70 high-ends gins.
 Here gin enthusiasts are guaranteed to find the best gin and tonics, a perfect treat for connoisseurs looking for unusual combinations and homemade tonics.
 If you're new to gin and you want to give this quaint bar a try, you might just find your favourite drink.

 A glimpse into Medieval times

 In Warwickshire, stands a castle with a gruesome past, once where only a wooden motte and bailey stood under the command of William the Conqueror now in its place is a grand stone castle offering a great day out for all.

 A visit to Warwick Castle isn’t for the faint-hearted, with spooky towers and a history spanning over 1100 years the castle holds a wealth of gruesome tales.
-Uncover a past of some of the most bloodiest and frightening times of Medieval history in the Castle’s dungeons as live actors and special effects bring gruesome tales to life.
+Uncover a past of some of the bloodiest and most frightening times of Medieval history in the Castle’s dungeons as live actors and special effects bring gruesome tales to life.